COSC3020/recurrence-analysis-acraig9266/README.md

 # Recurrence Analysis -- Mystery Function
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.
-No sources were used.
-Asked Aaron Krapes to check if it seemed right, only note was that I dropped the n(T(1) before the end when it should only be dropped in the Big O notation.
+Asked Aaron Krapes to double check for me, noted that n(T(1)) was dropped before the end when it should only be dropped in the Big O notation.

 Analyze the running time of the following recursive procedure as a function of
 $n$ and find a tight big $O$ bound on the runtime for the function.
 You may